Father of the Bride (1991 film): Plot

-When George discovers that the wedding as planned will cost $250 a head, he insists on cutting down the guest list, but soon discovers his complaints are taking away from Annie's happiness and decides to go with the flow.
-This only lasts so long, though, and he finally snaps when he damages his old tuxedo.
-He leaves the house to cool off, but ends up causing a disturbance at the supermarket and is arrested.
+When George discover the wedding as planned will cost $250 a head, he insists on cutting down the guest list, but soon discovers his complaints are taking away from Annie's happiness, so decides to go with the flow.
+This only lasts briefly, though, and he finally snaps when he damages his old tuxedo.
+George leaves the house to cool off, but ends up causing a disturbance at the supermarket and is arrested.
 Nina arrives to bail him out of jail on the condition that he stop ruining the wedding.

 With help from Nina and Franck, George becomes more relaxed and accepts that the wedding will be expensive.
 Annie suddenly calls it off after an argument with Bryan over a gift he gave her – a blender, which she took to mean he expects her to be a compliant housewife.
 George takes Bryan out for a drink intending to be rid of him, but seeing how despondent he is at the thought of losing Annie, consoles him and convinces him to reconcile with her.

 A freak snowstorm arrives the night before the wedding, but Franck and George manage to pull everything together at the last minute.
-Annie marries Bryan wearing sneakers made by George's company, and George walks her down the aisle, finally accepting that she has grown up.
+Annie marries Bryan wearing sneakers especially made by George's company, and George walks her down the aisle, finally accepting she has grown up.
 The reception at the Banks family home goes well thanks to George managing several crises behind the scenes, but as a result, he misses most of it and is unable to say goodbye to Annie before she and Bryan leave for their honeymoon in Hawaii.

 The film picks up George's narration from the beginning as the reception ends.
 Annie calls him from the airport to thank him and tell him that she loves him one last time before they board the plane.
 With the house now empty and the wedding finished, George finds solace with Nina and dances with her.